DrafProject/draf/README.md

 ## Quick start

-`draf` runs on Windows, macOS, and Linux.
-For the usage of Gurobi, a valid Gurobi license is required.

 1. Install [miniconda] or [anaconda]

+1. Open a terminal in the directory where you want to place `draf` in.

-1. Clone the source repository:
+1. Clone `draf`:

    ```sh
    git clone https://github.com/DrafProject/draf
    cd draf
    ```

-1. Create and activate a conda environment based on environment.yml including a full editable local version of `draf`:
+1. Create and activate the `draf` conda environment (based on environment.yml including a full editable local version of `draf`):

    ```sh
    conda env create